yusufbahtiarr/fgo24-dom-chessboard/readme.md

-# DOM Project - CHessboard
+# DOM Project - Chessboard
 This repository contains Javascript DOM Project 3 with some basic examples.
 In this javascript dom application, the application is dynamic element creation.

 ## Preview